Should Babies and Children Be Banned From Planes? Have Your Say.

 • Have you packed good travel toys?

-• If traveling with a baby or toddler – is everything set up so the baby can be fed at take off and landing?
+• If travelling with a baby or toddler – is everything set up so the baby can be fed at take off and landing?

 If you would like to read more in-depth air travel tips, this article shares a definitive list of tried-and-tested recommendations to help parents with kids get the best flight experience.